Skin Cancer Treatment & Prevention

 Skin cancer is the most common of all cancers and accounts for nearly half of all cancers in the United States.
 More than 3.5 million cases of basal and squamous cell skin cancer are diagnosed in this country each year which is why skin cancer prevention is key.
 One in five Americans will develop skin cancer at some point in their lives.
 Skin cancers are generally curable if caught early.
 However, people who have had skin cancer are at a higher risk of developing a new skin cancer, which is why regular self-examination and doctor visits are imperative.

-Early detection is key to saving lives.
-Annual complete body skin examinations by the doctors at Affiliated Dermatology can help in the diagnosis and treatment of skin cancer.
-Affiliated Dermatology also specializes in the treatment of malignant melanoma by using the specialized technique of slow Mohs surgery.
+Early detection is key to saving lives, especially in Arizona where the sun is incredibly intense.
+Annual complete body skin examinations by the skin cancer doctors at Affiliated Dermatology can help in the diagnosis and treatment of skin cancer.
+Affiliated Dermatology’s doctors also specializes in the treatment of malignant melanoma by using the specialized technique of slow Mohs surgery.
 Detect and treat cancerous cells and help prevent them from coming back.

 The vast majority of skin cancers are composed of three different types: basal cell carcinoma, squamous cell carcinoma, and melanoma.